-- 2. From within the dialog box, you can edit Orientation to choose whether you want the panel at the top, at the bottom, or on one of the sides of your screen. - 3.
-You can increase the size of the panel, and its corresponding icons.
+2. From within the dialog box, you can edit Orientation to choose whether you want the panel at the top, at the bottom, or on one of the sides of your screen.

-- Choose the Expand checkbox to make the panel go completely across the screen.
-Uncheck it to make it behave more like a dock. - Use the Show hide buttons setting with Expand unchecked to make buttons appear at either end of the panel to let you adjust its size. - The Autohide setting causes the panel to vanish when you move the mouse cursor away from it and reappear when your mouse reaches the edge of the screen where you placed the panel. - The Background tab gives you more options for the appearance of the panel, including the ability to make it completely transparent, a solid color, or add a graphic background image. - 8.
+- 3. You can increase the size of the panel, and its corresponding icons. - 4.
+Choose the Expand checkbox to make the panel go completely across the screen.
+Uncheck it to make it behave more like a dock. - 5.
+Use the Show hide buttons setting with Expand unchecked to make buttons appear at either end of the panel to let you adjust its size. - 6.
+The Autohide setting causes the panel to vanish when you move the mouse cursor away from it and reappear when your mouse reaches the edge of the screen where you placed the panel. - 7.
+The Background tab gives you more options for the appearance of the panel, including the ability to make it completely transparent, a solid color, or add a graphic background image. - 8.
 Click Close to complete your modifications for this panel. - 9.
 To add an additional panel, right-click an existing panel and choose New Panel. - 10.
 Right-click the new panel you just created and choose Add to panel to add launchers, monitors, and other panel items.
 (You can do this with existing panels, too.) - 11.
 Now start over at step one, above, and edit the preferences for your shiny new panel!

-Desktop, Panel, and Menu Icons
+How To Adjust Desktop, Panel, And Menu Icons

-Creating Application Icons From the Menus
+How To Create Application Icons From The Menus

 Ubuntu MATE makes it very easy to add icons, also referred to as shortcuts or launchers, to your desktop for your most frequently used applications.
 I'll show you how to add the word processor icon to your desktop.
-The process is exactly the same for any application that appears in the Ubuntu MATE menus.
+You can do this for any application that appears in the Ubuntu MATE menus.